 K.S.A.
-72-5213 requires employees of the school district, who come in regular contact with the pupils of the school district, to submit a certification of health and this certificate shall establish the employee is free from tuberculosis.
+72-72-6626 (prior law 72-5213). requires employees of the school district, who come in regular contact with the pupils of the school district, to submit a certification of health and this certificate shall establish the employee is free from tuberculosis.

 Kansas Department of Health & Environment Tuberculosis Control Program